apache/cloudstack-kubernetes-provider/README.md

 Prebuilt containers are posted on [Docker Hub](https://hub.docker.com/r/apache/cloudstack-kubernetes-provider).

-The cloud controller is intended to be deployed as a daemon set, with on instance running on each node.

 To configure API access to your CloudStack management server, you need to create a secret containing a `cloud-config` that is suitable for your environment.